cole-bassed/radio/README.md

 # Radio

-A portable, reproducible Rust app for discovering and listening to live radio across web, desktop, and CLI — built around a shared core, clean filtering, and a music-first experience.
+A portable, reproducible Rust app for discovering and listening to radio across web, desktop, and CLI — built around a shared core, clean filtering, and a music-first experience.

 ## Why it exists

-Radio should feel effortless.
-This project is designed to stay out of the way while making station discovery, filtering, and playback fast, reliable, and pleasant across Windows, Linux, and macOS.
+This project grew out of a simple preference: I enjoy listening to music in the terminal, and I wanted a reliable cross-platform way to do it.
+Radio is built to make that experience calm, fast, and practical, with a shared Rust core and support for web, desktop, and CLI use.

+## Reproducibility

+Radio is designed to be reproducible across systems.

+- **Nix Flakes** provide the primary fully reproducible development environment.
+- **mise** provides a lightweight alternative for systems without Nix.
+- Both are intended to make setup consistent across Windows, Linux, and macOS.

-## What makes it different
+## What sets it apart

+- Periodically checks station status on a best-effort basis.
+- Filters out stations that are currently unhealthy or failing checks.
+- Presents a cleaner set of stations less likely to hit dead links.
+- Supports stackable filters, favorites, search, and sleep timers.
-- Shared Rust core for consistent behavior across every target.
+- Uses a shared Rust core for consistent behavior across targets.
-- Runtime station data with automatic health filtering.
-- Stackable filters for search, country, genre, codec, favorites, live-only, and ad-free stations.
-- Modern, minimal UI with a collapsible filter bar.
-- Honors system and user color modes and accessibility preferences.
-- Reproducible development with Nix.
+- Reproducible development through Nix flakes and mise.

 ## Targets